Mark Aguirre: Los Angeles Clippers (1993–1994)

 In 1993, the Pistons released Aguirre.
 After he cleared waivers the Los Angeles Clippers signed him for $150,000 for a partial campaign in 1993–94.
 Through the 1993–94 season Aguirre had accumulated 18,458 points for a career average of 20.0 points per game.
-He retired in 1994.
+He was waived by Clippers on February 1st of 1994.

+Post-playing career

+Aguirre joined DePaul University Athletics as Special Assistant to the Athletic Director in October 2023 where he would provide strategic counsel to the Vice President/Director of Athletics while maintaining relationships with DePaul alumni.

 Personal life

-Aguirre is a Mexican American that has been married to Angela Bowman since January 1988.
-Aguirre, whose father was from Mexico, at one point considered playing for team Mexico at the 1992 Olympics.
+Aguirre has been married to Angela Bowman since January 1988.
+Aguirre, whose father was from Mexico, at one point considered playing for team Mexico at the 1992 Olympics, and was offered citizenship in an effort to convince him to do so.